polysynthetic/polysynthetic.github.io/readme.md

 # to do:
-- make a competitive version of wordle
+- nirvana wordle (coming to a web browser near you very imminently)
 - make an anonymous message box or sum shit idk
 - who the fuck knows tbh